 Other big investment deals by Chinese entities in Tanzania include ZTE’s $300m loan in financing telecom projects; CRJE’s $136m construction and funding pact for the Nyerere Bridge; China Poly Group Corporation’s $700m residential and commercial property deal with the National Housing Corporation (NHC); and China Sichuan Hongda Co.’s $3bn deal with the National Development Corporation (NDC) for coal and iron-ore mining in Tanzania.

-It is worth noting that with a major show of interest in Tanzania’s mineral deposits by Chinese firms between 2005 and 2011, 2015 was anticipated to be a turning point for the Tanzanian mining and mineral sector.
+It is worth noting that with a major show of interest in Tanzania’s mineral deposits by Chinese firms between 2005 and 2011, a turning point for the Tanzanian mining and mineral sector was anticipated in 2015.

-Several developments occurring midway through the year, for instance, the slowdown in China’s growth, nevertheless, impacted international demand and production dashing that hope.
+However, the slowdown in China’s growth together with several developments occurring in the Asian country impacted international demand and production dashing that hope.

 Despite the drop off in economic activity, the future outlook for Chinese FDI inflows into Tanzania’s minerals, hydro-carbons, real estate and infrastructure, and manufacturing sectors is positive.